Where and How to Keep a Mattress

 Step 1 Find the most convenient spot to keep it

-Mattress placement is crucial.
+The location of your mattress's storage is crucial.
 Since mattresses are large, they require a non-disturbed place to rest.

 Renting a space to store a mattress